The entrance to the cellar at Elizabeth House, the entry to a night club that had six different names over a period of 20 years.

 After just four months the all-night sessions were dead, but for an event that lasted such a short space of time the sessions are still fondly remembered.
-The Va Va is mentioned in the same breath as the King Mojo in Sheffield, The Catacombs in Wolverhampton and the Room at the Top in Wigan as clubs that helped pioneer Northern Soul and is remembered with a great deal of affection both locally and by aficionados of the genre from further afield.
+The Va Va is mentioned in the same breath as the King Mojo in Sheffield, The Catacombs in Wolverhampton and the Room at the Top in Wigan as clubs that helped pioneer Northern Soul and the club is remembered with a great deal of affection both locally and by aficionados of the genre from further afield.
 A simple Google search for ‘Va Va Bolton’ digs up a whole host of memories on blogs and forums from people who attended the events in those heady days of the summer of '73.

 A month after the Va Va ended its Northern Soul all-nighters, Wigan Casino began theirs.
 The rest, as they say, is history.

 The Va Va endured two name changes before the seventies were out as the owners went for a more mainstream audience and tried to compete with other nightclubs in the town such as the Palais, Scamps and the Cromwellian/Maxwell’s Plum.
 It changed its name to Pips nightclub and became Rotters in 1978.
 However, it closed after a fire in 1979 and remained empty for over a year.